JiiHu/Kubera/README.md

 [![Test Coverage](https://codeclimate.com/github/JiiHu/Kubera/badges/coverage.svg)](https://codeclimate.com/github/JiiHu/Kubera)

 ## What?
 Mark all your income and outcome to this app by the category they belong to (food, gasoline etc.).
-You will be able to see what categories eat all your money.
+After a while you are able to see what categories eat all your money and from where it all comes.

-## Where
+## Where?
 [Hosted at Heroku](http://kubera-app.herokuapp.com/)

 ## How to use?